Thank you for your interest in writing for WorldView! We welcome proposals or completed articles submitted on speculation:

 How to Submit

-- Write an original article that does not exceed 750 words.
-If you feel the need to go over that, please contact the Editor via email to discuss.
+- Write an original article up to a maximum of 1,000 words.
+750 is ideal.
+DO NOT SUBMIT OVER THIS LIMIT!
+If you feel the need to go over that, please contact the editor via email to discuss.
+We cannot even consider pieces of 2,00o+ words.

 - Photos to accompany a story are encouraged.
 All digital images should be as large and as high resolution as possible for print publication (300 dpi is ideal).
-Please submit a photo credit and sufficient information to craft a photo caption with each photo.
-This information can be included at the end of the manuscript.
+For each photo, please submit a photo credit and sufficient information to craft a photo caption.
+Do this for each photo.
+This information should be included at the end of the manuscript, after the author blurb.
+DO NOT embed photos in the Word doc.
+Please send the photos as separate .jpg files.

 - Email the submission to firstname.lastname@example.org.